 Overlay Nails Vs. Nail Extensions

-- While ingredients for an overlay and a nail extension are the same, the only extra component used in a nail extension is a transparent piece of plastic which is fixed to the tip of the nail plate and topped with a mixture of either acrylic, gel or fiberglass, which is then allowed to cure.
+- While ingredients for an overlay and a nail extension are the same, the only extra component used in a nail extension is a transparent piece of plastic that is fixed to the tip of the nail plate and topped with a mixture of either acrylic, gel, or fiberglass, which is then allowed to cure.

 - When you are using a nail overlay, your main aim is to strengthen the nail.
 As a side, you can use the chemicals to extend the nail.

 - On average, a basic clear set of acrylic nails will cost you anywhere between $30 to $50.
 As long as you keep it simple, that is.
 If your nails are long or if you want sculpted nails, salons usually charge $10 extra at least.
 Also, acrylic nails need to get filled frequently; for each session, you may be charged $10-15.
 Basic gel nails will cost as overlay $30 to $35.